c-daly/next_site/posts/non-linguistic-cognition.md

 // Problem: Missing precondition stating the block must be clear and reachable
 ```

-The validator checks the proposed graph modification against all defined shapes and reports violations before the invalid data gets committed.
-This provides formal correctness guarantees—we can prove the knowledge graph satisfies our constraints.
+The validator checks the proposed graph modification against all defined shapes and reports violations before the invalid
+data gets committed.
+This provides formal correctness guarantees, meaning we can prove the knowledge graph satisfies our constraints.

 Language models have no equivalent mechanism.
 They generate token sequences that sound plausible based on training data patterns, but there's no formal validation that the generated plan satisfies physical constraints, respects temporal ordering, or maintains causal coherence.
 A language model might confidently generate "grasp the block" without first establishing that the gripper is positioned correctly or that the block is reachable.